S3 EP7: Emma Doran

 a tin of tuna.
 Oh, Jesus.

 Oh, God.
-Two boiled eggs
+Two boiled eggs.

-with red onion on a plate, mashed around together, some salt
+Okay. with red onion on a plate, mashed around together, some salt

 was my breakfast.
 Is this a specific diet plan?
+Sorry, is this recommended or is this something that Emma Doran has just

-Sorry, is this recommended or is this something that Emma Doran has just this hasn't been recommended to me, but my new buzz at the moment, because as people are now aware, I'm a health guru from how I start my day.
+this?
+Hasn't been recommended to me, but my new buzz at the moment, because as people are now aware, I'm a health guru from how I start my day.

-So this is about me getting protein in.
-So the tina tuna is 25 grams of protein.
+this is about me getting protein in.
+So the tinna tuna is 25 grams of protein, two eggs is 12 grams of protein.

-Two eggs is 12 grams of protein.
 So that's a lot of protein.
+Wow.

+High performance.
 But it really makes you full.

 I've just basically started having lunch for breakfast.
 Yeah.